👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 Introduction

-In our previous article we saw how to replace services in functional test and that approach has a drawback of writing lot of code to test all the possible scenarios.
+In our previous article we saw how to replace services in functional test and that approach has a drawback of writing lot of code to test all the possible scenarios especially if you are writing fake services for sake of tests.
 We can overcome this drawback by using WireMock.NET.
 It helps us to simplify the test code and also helps us to test all the possible scenarios.
 In this article, we'll learn about how to use WireMock.NET in functional test.

 Let's start by adding Task<WeatherForecast> GetWeatherForecast() to our IExternalAPIService and implement it in ExternalAPIService.
 Before we dive into this implementation, lets first add URL and HttpClient configuration in our Program.cs.